-Sanction Statement: Non-compliance with this policy may result in disciplinary action, up to and including termination.

-Compliance Statement: As part of its ongoing auditing and monitoring process in its Compliance Program, Clarity will review this policy based on changes in the law or regulations, as Clarity's practices change, and, at minimum, on an annual basis.
+- 12. Non-compliance with this policy may result in disciplinary action, up to and including termination. - 13.
+As part of its ongoing auditing and monitoring process in its Compliance Program, Clarity will review this policy based on changes in the law or regulations, as Clarity practices change, and, at minimum, on an annual basis.
 Additionally, this policy will be tested for effectiveness on an annual basis or more frequently as identified in accordance with Clarity's Compliance Program.
-Testing will include but is not limited to ensuring that the policy is appropriately followed; the policy is effective; the policy has been disseminated to all Affected Individuals, as well as notified of any updates or changes.

-Tracking of the criteria above and results of this testing will be completed by the Compliance Officer, or designee.
-Additionally, results will be reported to the Compliance Committee and Governing Body on a regular basis.
+Testing will include but is not limited to ensuring that the policy is appropriately followed, the policy is effective, and the policy has been disseminated to all affected individuals, as well as notified of any updates or changes.
+Tracking of the criteria above and results of this testing will be completed by the

-Record Retention Statement ORGANIZATION will retain this policy and all subsequent revisions, and any related documentation will be retained for a period of, at minimum, six years.
+- Compliance Officer, or designee.
+Additionally, results will be reported to the Compliance Committee and Governing Body on a regular basis. - 14.
+Clarity will retain this policy and all subsequent revisions, and any related documentation will be retained for a period of, at minimum, six years.